Chang Naga

-The Changs are a Naga ethnic group inhabiting the Northeast Indian state of Nagaland.
+The Changs are a major Naga ethnic group inhabiting the Northeast Indian state of Nagaland.
 They were also known as Mazung in British India.
 Other Naga ethnic groups know the Changs by different names including Changhai (Khiamniungan), Changru (Yimkhiung), Duenching (upper Konyak), Machungrr (Ao), Mochumi (Sümi) and Mojung (Konyak).

 Etymology

 'Chang' in their language mean 'East'.
 Another theory of origin of the word is 'Chognu' meaning 'Banyan tree'.

 Origin

 According to oral tradition, the Changs emerged from a place called Changsangmongko, and later settled at Changsang.
 The word Chang is said to have been derived from the word chognu (banyan tree), after a mythical banyan tree that grew at the now-abandoned Changsang.

 Another theory says that the Chang migrated to present-day Nagaland from the east, and therefore call themselves Chang ("Eastern" in the local dialect).

 Some Changs also claim the Aos as their ancestors.
 The Chang folklore is similar to that of the Ao.